Alice Bailey: Comparison with Theosophy

 Theosophists are divided on their assessment of Alice Bailey's writings.
 For instance, the noted contemporary Theosophical writer Geoffrey Hodson wrote a highly favorable review of one her books, saying, "Once more Alice Bailey has placed occult students in her debt."
 Olav Hammer writes, "Her first book, Initiation Human and Solar, was at first favorably received by her fellow theosophists.
-Soon, however, her claims to be recipient of ageless wisdom from the Masters met with opposition."
+Soon her claims to be recipient of ageless wisdom from the Masters met with opposition."

 The conflict is understandable since her works contain some criticisms of Theosophy, and at the time of the break she voiced her criticism of what she saw as dogmatic structures within the society, while questioning the pledges of loyalty to Theosophical leaders that were required.
 "During the annual convention of 1920 in Chicago, there was a power struggle between forces loyal to Besant and the Esoteric Section and others who believed that the latter had become too powerful.
 Below the surface was a hidden controversy regarding Alice's work with the Tibetan."
 For a more recent example of Bailey/Theosophy division, see Theosophy in Scandinavia.

 Campbell writes that Bailey's books are a reworking of major Theosophical themes, with some distinctive emphases, and that they present a comprehensive system of esoteric science and occult philosophy, cognizant of contemporary social and political developments.
 Steven J. Sutcliffe points out that both Bailey and Blavatsky's work evoke a picture of Tibet as the spiritual home of the Masters and that Bailey claimed a more-or-less direct lineage to Blavatsky.
 He describes Bailey as a 'post-Theosophical' theorist, reporting that Bailey received instruction from "former personal pupils of Blavatsky" and notes that her third book (A Treatise on Cosmic Fire) not only reproduces Blavatsky's apocryphal Stanzas of Dzyan but is dedicated to Blavatsky, as well.